-Disputes and Adjustments of Invoices .
-A Party may, in good faith, dispute the correctness of any invoice or any adjustment to an invoice, rendered under this Agreement or adjust any invoice for any arithmetic or computational error within twelve (12) months of the date the invoice, or adjustment to an invoice, was rendered.
-In the event an invoice or portion thereof, or any other claim or adjustment arising hereunder, is disputed, payment of the undisputed portion of the invoice shall be required to be made when due, with notice of the objection given to the other Party.
-Any invoice dispute or invoice adjustment shall be in writing and shall state the basis for the dispute or adjustment.
+Disputes and Adjustments .
+A Party may, in good faith, dispute the correctness of any amount due under this Agreement or adjust any amount for any arithmetic or computational error within twelve (12) months of the date of payment or when due, whichever is later, or adjustment was rendered.
+In the event an amount due, or any other claim or adjustment arising hereunder, is disputed, payment of the undisputed portion shall be required to be made when due, with notice of the objection given to the other Party.
+Any dispute or invoice adjustment shall be in writing and shall state the basis for the dispute or adjustment.
 Payment of the disputed amount shall not be required until the dispute is resolved.
 Upon resolution of the dispute, any required payment shall be made within two (2) Business Days of such resolution along with interest accrued at the Interest Rate from and including the due date to but excluding the date paid.
 Inadvertent overpayments shall be returned upon request or deducted by the Party receiving such overpayment from subsequent payments, with interest accrued at the Interest Rate from and including the date of such overpayment to but excluding the date repaid or deducted by the Party receiving such overpayment.
-Any dispute with respect to an invoice is waived unless the other Party is notified in accordance with this Section 6.3 within twelve (12) months after the invoice is rendered or any specific adjustment to the invoice is made.
+Any dispute with respect to an amount due is waived unless the other Party is notified in accordance with this Section 6.3 within twelve (12) months after the invoice is rendered or any specific adjustment to the invoice is made.
 If an invoice is not rendered within twelve (12) months after the close of the month during which performance of a Transaction occurred, the right to payment for such performance is waived.

 Netting of Payments .
 The Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other on the same date pursuant to all Transactions through netting, in which case all amounts owed by each Party to the other Party for the purchase and sale of Products during the monthly billing period under this Master Agreement, including any related damages calculated pursuant to Article Four (unless one of the Parties elects to accelerate payment of such amounts as permitted by Article Four), interest, and payments or credits, shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.